Osidious/Osidious/README.md

 # Hi there 👋 <br/> I'm Renato Gabriel<img src="https://user-images.githubusercontent.com/76188480/205390271-7bf0d886-7cda-42a3-869e-2118a66e5c36.gif" width="50">

-- I'm a student of Software Engineering on the University of Brasília(UnB).

 ## What am i interested in:
 - Back-End
 - Game Development.